ucbrise/cs294-rise-fa16/prediction_serving.md

 1. *M. Levent Koc and Christopher Re* 2014. [**Incrementally Maintaining Classification Using an RDBMS**](http://dl.acm.org/citation.cfm?id=1952380) Proc.
 VLDB Endow.
 4, 5 (February 2011).[[direct pdf link](http://www.cs.stanford.edu/people/chrismre/papers/hazy-classification-vldb11.pdf)]

+### Additional Optional Reading:

+1. **Cascades for fast predictions:** Paul Viola and Michael Jones [**Rapid Object Detection using a Boosted Cascade of Simple Features**](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf) CVPR 2001.

+   * This landmark paper introduced a simple but efficient and accurate algorithm for face detection which is still widely used.
+I have included this class paper because illustrates the advantages of cascades.

+   * Viola and Jones inspired later work by David Weiss and Ben Taskar in the design of [**Structured prediction cascades**](http://homes.cs.washington.edu/~taskar/pubs/aistats10cascades.pdf) which address the challenges of graphical model inference.

 ## Question